Richard Lareau

 With an early respect for Harwell Hamilton Harris, as witnessed in the Howard Brubeck Residence, Lareau's design philosophy was built around expressing the structure of a building.
 Seeing structure as a building's decorative program, Richard's fondness for circular buildings was profound.
 From circular churches, Cal Western's Little Theater (his first project for Campus President Rust) to Mission Bay Park Visitor Information Center and the Wycoff Residence (both helixes), he recalled "the circle is a beautiful thing."

-Growing to a staff of 15 at its peak, the Lareau office acted as a training ground for a number of the region's architects such as Paul McKim, George Hartley, Bill Richards and Paul Thoryk.
+Growing to a staff of 15 at its peak, the Lareau office acted as a training ground for a number of the region's architects such as Al Macy, Paul McKim, George Hartley, Bill Richards and Paul Thoryk.
 The offices on Nimitz would also house interior designers and landscape architects including Seifert and Wyckoff.
 In addition to working with local landscape architects, the Lareau office also engaged local artists James Hubbell, Ira Spector and Mike Madson to integrate their sculptural work into some of the firm's projects.

 Partial Project List